Data-driven Cloud Clustering via a Rotationally Invariant Autoencoder: Introduction

+\Addafter{However, while promising, preliminary unsupervised cloud clustering studies reveal underexplored associations between known cloud categories and cloud clusters.
+They have not addressed the interpretation of discovered unknown patterns~\cite{denby2019unsuper} and/or remove spatial texture features of cloud imagery when feeding their algorithms~\cite{Tian1999ASO,schuddeboom2018regional}.
+Furthermore, these studies have not addressed the important problem of rotation dependence.
+Identical clouds can be formed in any orientation and thus algorithms should not distinguish input images based solely on their orientations~\cite{Matsuo2017TransformIA}.}

-As there is no ground truth against which to compare the output of any unsupervised learning system, evaluation can be a challenging task.
+\Addafter{Another difficulty with the unsupervised approach is that} a lack of ground truth against which to compare the output of any unsupervised learning system can make evaluation a challenging task.
 The ultimate metric is whether the clusters produced by the system, when applied to a set of cloud images, are meaningful and useful.
 More specifically, we want clusters that: (1) are \emph{physically reasonable} (i.e., embody scientifically relevant distinctions); (2) capture information on \emph{spatial distributions}, such as textures; (3) are \emph{separable} (i.e., are cohesive in latent space and separated from each other); (4) are \emph{rotationally invariant} (i.e., insensitive to the orientation of an image); and (5) are \emph{stable} (i.e., produce similar or identical clusters) when different subsets of the data are used.
 Criteria 2 and 5 apply to many autoencoder applications; the others are, to varying degrees, specific to cloud clustering.

 We present in this paper a new \textbf{rotation-invariant cloud clustering} (RICC) autoencoder framework capable of automating the clustering of cloud patterns and textures without any assumptions concerning artificial cloud categories.
 This framework combines five elements to provide this capability: (1) MODIS data as a source of satellite radiance data, from which we extract cloud features that we show to be well associated with physical metrics; (2) convolutional neural networks (CNNs)~\cite{Simonyan2015VeryDC,krizhevsky2017imagenet} to extract useful representations of spatial patterns from images; (3) a loss function that uses transform-invariant techniques~\cite{Matsuo2017TransformIA} to produce latent space representations that are independent of input image orientations; (4) an autoencoder training protocol that learns from satellite data without introducing biases; and (5) hierarchical agglomerative clustering (HAC)~\cite{Johnson1967HAC} to extract novel clusters from the latent representation.